fommil/fpmortals/manuscript/wip.md

 reporting ADT, or left as an indicator to downstream callers that *Here be Dragons*.

-`fail` allows us to throw an exception in the `F[_]` context, which is bad practice.
-Exceptions that are raised via `fail` must be later handled by `attempt` as it is just as bad as calling legacy code that throws an exception.
+`fail` permits callers to throw an exception in the `F[_]` context and, since this breaks purity, will be removed from scalaz.
+Exceptions that are raised via `fail` must be later handled by `attempt` since it is just as bad as calling legacy code that throws an exception.

-Notably, `Catchable[Id]` cannot be implemented because an `Id[A]` cannot exist in a state that can contain an exception.
-However, there are instances for both `scala.concurrent.Future` (asynchronous) and `scala.Either` (synchronous), allowing `Catchable` to abstract over the unhappy path in both production and test code.
+It is worth noting that `Catchable[Id]` cannot be implemented.
+An `Id[A]` cannot exist in a state that may contain an exception.
+However, there are instances for both `scala.concurrent.Future` (asynchronous) and `scala.Either` (synchronous), allowing `Catchable` to abstract over the unhappy path. `MonadError`, as we will see in a later chapter, is a superior replacement.

 # What's Next?